Quality of life

 The A level pass rate in Newport in 2015 was 97% with the percentage of those gaining an A*-C at 76.3 per cent, above the Wales average of 74.3 per cent.

-Private education is available at Rougement school for children aged from three and a half to eighteen years and at private schools in Monmouth and Cardiff.
+Private education is available at Rougement school and at schools in Monmouth and Cardiff.

 The University of South Wales has a world-class university building in the city centre.

-Other universities within a 30 mile radius are Cardiff University, Cardiff Metropolitan University, Bristol University and the University of the West of England.
+Other universities within 30 miles are Cardiff University, Cardiff Metropolitan University, Bristol University and the University of the West of England.

-There are over 30 golf courses in the region as well as cycle and walking routes linking the city to Caerleon and the countryside and the Wales Coast Path.
+- cycle and walking routes linking the city to Caerleon and the Wales Coast Path

-The Wales National Velodrome forms part of Newport International Sports Village which also has a competition swimming pool, football and athletics stadium, pitches for cricket and hockey, an indoor tennis centre and the football Centre of Excellence, the base for the Welsh national squad.
+- Newport International Sports Village has the Wales National Velodrome, swimming pool, football and athletics stadium, cricket and hockey pitches, indoor tennis centre and the Centre of Excellence, the base for the Welsh national football squad

-Rodney Parade, the city’s stadium, is home to top Welsh rugby team Newport Gwent Dragons, as well as Newport RFC and Newport County AFC.
+- Rodney Parade, the city’s stadium, is home to rugby team Newport Gwent Dragons, as well as Newport RFC and Newport County AFC

-The Celtic Manor Resort offers a first-class service to leisure and business customers, set in a stunning location.
+- the Celtic Manor Resort offers first-class leisure and business services in a stunning location

-The Riverfront Theatre and Arts Centre offers a programme of professional live performances and exhibitions as well as classes, workshops and activities.
+- the Riverfront Theatre and Arts Centre has a programme of professional live performances, exhibitions, classes, workshops and activities

-Covering over 438 hectares, Newport Wetlands Reserve attracts many wetland birds and is also home to orchids, butterflies, dragonflies and otters.
+- Newport Wetlands Reserve attracts wetland birds and is home to orchids, butterflies, dragonflies and otters

-Newport’s Tredegar House is one of Wales’s architectural wonders and one of the most significant late 17th century houses in the British Isles.
+- Tredegar House is one of Wales’s architectural wonders and one of the most significant late 17th century houses in the UK